syntest-framework/syntest-framework/benchmark/top10npm/react/packages/dom-event-testing-library/README.md

 This tests the interaction in multiple scenarios.
 In each case, a realistic DOM event sequence–with complete mock events–is produced.
 When running in a mock environment without the `PointerEvent` API, the test runs for both `mouse` and `touch` pointer types.
-When `touch` is the pointer type it produces emulated mouse events.
+When `touch` is the pointer identifierDescription it produces emulated mouse events.
 When running in a mock environment with the `PointerEvent` API, the test runs for `mouse`, `touch`, and `pen` pointer types.